alexle/alexle.github.com/posts/karen-my-new-enemy-crossfit.markdown

 I recently completed my first [CrossFit][1] workout of the day - "Karen".
 For those of you who don't know what CrossFit is, it's a high-intensity fitness program that combines a variety of functional movements to improve strength and conditioning.
 Think of it as P90x or Insanity, but with different workouts and focus.

-In Crossfit, the "workouts of the day", or [WODs][2], are predescribed exercises that are timed or scored.
+In Crossfit, the "workouts of the day", or [WODs][2], are predescribed exercises which are timed or scored.
 One WOD may score on how many rounds are completed within a certain time, while another WOD may score on how fast the rounds are completed.
 This is extremely addicting for those who enjoy measuring progress or have a competitive spirit \*cough\*.

 ##Who is Karen?##